deadpixelscs/retropopcrazy/README.md

   - This is the Vault page where all the good things happen.
 An attractive image header displayed at the top is titled Pick Your POP!
 Franchise designed in Photoshop.
   - This section then features information about what to expect when a user clicks on one of the iconic brand logos below it.
 This section also introduces the user to Retro Pop Crazy with an eye catching zoom animation on an image to grab their attention.
   - This section has 5 logos the user can select.
-Masters of the Universe, Marvel Black Light, Star Wars, Stranger Things and a final logo showing other Pop! figures in our collection of a miscellanous nature.
+Masters of the Universe, Marvel Black Light, Star Wars, Stranger Things and a final logo showing other Pop! figures in our collection of a miscellaneous nature.
   - Once a user clicks on a brand logo the page will scroll down to that specific section and allow the user to go through each Pop! image and details.
   - This section will focus on Masters of the Universe, Marvel Black Light, Star Wars with Stranger Things and misc to be added later.